-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Iowa?

-Iowa doesn’t legislate the amount a landlord may increase rent
+Iowa doesn’t legislate the amount a landlord may increase rent.

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Iowa?

-A landlord must provide 30-Day’s Notice when seeking to raise rent on a month-to-month tenant Iowa Code 562A
+A landlord must provide 30-Day’s Notice when raising rent on a month-to-month tenant.
+(Iowa Code § 562A.13(5))

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Iowa?

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Iowa

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Iowa

 An Iowa landlord may charge up to $30 for a bounced check.

-Cities in the State With Rent Control
+Iowa Cities With Rent Control

 Iowa legislation preempts rent control.